DmitryBondarenko1/solid-spoon/ConsoleColor.md

  2. Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Colors**.
  3. Select the IntelliJ IDEA color scheme you want to customize from the **Scheme** dropdown list at the top of the menu.

-Note: to customize console, your color scheme must be editable.
+Note: To customize the console, your color scheme must be editable.
 For more information, refer to the [Configuring, Adding, and Deleting Color Schemes ](Scheme.md) section in the [Configuring the IDE](ConfiguringIDE.md) chapter.

  4. Open the **Console** section in the **Console Colors** dialog.
  5. Select the desired console area you want to customize.
 See **Table 1** below for the available options.